carpentries/instructor-training/_episodes/08-motivation.md

 > which increases the chances of them actually coming.
 > Furthermore,
 > if people attend a workshop with their labmates, it is more likely they will
-> work together to implement what they've learned after the workshop has ended.
+> work together to implement what they have learned after the workshop has ended.
 {: .callout}